dadecampo/SafeRLAUV/README.md

 <img src="https://i.imgur.com/Xq0oO3o.jpg" width="678" height="400" align="center">

->In terms of the reward obtained at the end of the various training sessions, we did not observe any differences; it was possible to achieve convergence with both training methodologies, however, we will see important improvement in testing phase.
+>AUV Training: in terms of the reward obtained at the end of the various training sessions, we did not observe any differences; it was possible to achieve convergence with both training methodologies, however, we will see important improvement in testing phase.

 First of all, let's enter the folder where the training XAML files are located.